dlainfiesta/shift_planning/README.md

 Packages used: ortools.sat.python / cp_model, pandas and numpy

-This code allows the user to schedule shifts for different production lines, where not all workers can operate all lines, let´s you limit the amount of min/max a worker can do each week and assures that workers will rest at least 3 shifts between active shifts and never work two shifts continuosly.
+This code allows the user to schedule shifts for different production lines, where not all workers can operate all lines, lets you limit the amount of min/max shifts a worker can have during week and assures that workers will rest at least 3 shifts between active shifts and never work two shifts consecutively.